corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Add thumbnail
-* 1.0.2 Support Decree: Honored Protectors in Full Military Service for Battle Thralls (now Special Leadership Privileges for Battle Thralls and Bio-Trophies)
+* 1.0.2 Support Decree: Honored Protectors in Full Military Service for Battle Thralls (now Special Leadership Privileges for Battle Thralls & Bio-Trophies)
 * 1.1.0 Auto-Assign and UI Enhancements
     * Automatically reassign Scientists and Admirals from integrated subjects back to their previous fleet command roles
     * Improve some `allow` triggers to be more lenient (most notably the Send them for assignment/"Keep as many as possible")